Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: The set of models

-It is clear from the above analysis that only for specifically chosen functions $D(x)$ and parameter values, namely, those observing the restrictions (a)--(d), the asymmetric term in Eq. (\ref{eq1-det}) can yield a more diverse, eventually stable or recurrent, dynamics.
-This is in opposition to a simple, as sink or diverging, basins of attraction emerging for Eq. (\ref{eq1-det}) for generic $D(x)$'s, i.e., functions not complying with (a)--(d).
+It is clear from the above analysis that only for specifically chosen functions $D(x)$ and parameter values, namely, those observing the restrictions (a)--(d), the asymmetric term in Eq. (\ref{eq1-det}) can yield a more diverse, eventually stable or limited in space, dynamics.
+This is in opposition to a simple, as sink or diverging, basins of attraction emerging from Eq. (\ref{eq1-det}) for generic $D(x)$'s, i.e., functions not complying with (a)--(d).

-To illustrate the previous discussion, we give three examples of $D(x)$ and the associated $G(x)$ in Fig. \ref{fig:fig2}, assuming the parameters in the range specified by (ii).
-In Fig. \ref{fig:fig2} (a) we have functions with proper jumps to observe the condition (d).
+We now illustrate the previous discussion with three examples of $D(x)$ and the associated $G(x)$ in Fig. \ref{fig:fig2}, assuming the parameters in the range specified by (ii).
+In order to observe the condition (d), we have functions with proper jumps shown in Fig. \ref{fig:fig2} (a).
 In this case $|G(x)|^{\mu-1} \, D(x)$ is never null, but at the expense of rather specially tailored discontinuous $D(x)$ and $G(x)$.
 In Fig. \ref{fig:fig2} (b), $D(x) = \sin^2[x]$ and $G(x) = -\mbox{cot}[x]$, with $\mu = 3$.
-At the zeros of $D(x)$, one finds that $G(x)^2 \, D(x) > 0$ --- hence precluding Eq. (\ref{eq:condition}) --- since the condition (b) is verified (note that $G(x)$ diverges at these points).
-Nevertheless, at the zeros of $G(x)$ we cannot avoid $G(x)^2 \, D(x)$ also to vanish, so with Eq. (\ref{eq:condition}) holding true.
+At the zeros of $D(x)$, one finds that $G(x)^2 \, D(x) > 0$, hence precluding Eq. (\ref{eq:condition}), since the condition (b) is verified (note that $G(x)$ diverges at these points).
+Nevertheless, at the zeros of $G(x)$ we can not also avoid $G(x)^2 \, D(x)$ to vanish, so with Eq. (\ref{eq:condition}) holding true.
 Consequently, the system dynamics necessarily halts at these sink points.
 Lastly, for $D(x) = 1/2 + \sin^2[x]$, $G(x) = 2 \, \mbox{artan}[\sqrt{3} \tan[x]]/\sqrt{3}$ and $\mu=11/10$, we have that $|G(x)|^{0.1} \, D(x)$ is never null.
 But this demands very narrow divergences for $|G(x)|^{0.1} \, D(x)$ (observe the spikes in the Fig. \ref{fig:fig2} (c)), hence also for $dx(t)/dt$, whenever $x$ is very close to multiples of $\pi$.
 This type of drift might be unacceptable in modeling distinct processes.

-In this way, a natural question is what would stabilize our family of dynamical systems, averting a trivial evolution from Eq. (\ref{eq1-det}) --- where by trivial we mean $x(t)$ either becoming stationary or monotonically evolving towards $\pm \infty$ --- for a much broader set of functions $D(x)$ and parameter values.
+In this way, a natural question is: What would stabilize our family of dynamical systems, averting a trivial evolution from Eq. (\ref{eq1-det}) (where by trivial we mean $x(t)$ either becoming stationary or monotonically evolving towards $\pm \infty$) for a much broader set of functions $D(x)$ and parameter values ?
 We shall demonstrate below this can be achieved via stochastic noise added to the original deterministic problem.